 Finding Your Perfect Beach and Cove

 The Algarve’s coastline dazzles with golden sands and dramatic limestone cliffs.
-Iconic natural wonders include the sea caves of Ponta da Piedade near Lagos and the world-famous Benagil Cave, best accessed by boat or kayak.
+Iconic natural wonders include the magnificent sea caves of Ponta da Piedade near Lagos.
+The world-famous Benagil Cave is another major draw, though it is best accessed early by boat or kayak to beat the crowds.

-For crowd-free alternatives, seek out the best beaches in the Algarve like Praia dos Estudantes in Lagos, with its unique Roman-style bridge, or Praia da Falésia, backed by magnificent multi-colored cliffs.
+For quieter alternatives, seek out the best beaches in the Algarve like Praia dos Estudantes in Lagos.
+It features a highly unique Roman-style bridge connecting two cliffs over the ocean.
+Praia da Falésia is another fantastic option, backed by magnificent multi-colored cliffs stretching for miles.

 Seven Hanging Valleys Trail: A Hiker’s Paradise

-This 12-kilometer clifftop path between Praia da Marinha and Praia do Vale de Centeanes provides access to spectacular viewpoints and hidden coves inaccessible by car.
-It’s considered one of the best ways to appreciate the region’s dramatic landscapes.
+This 12-kilometer (7.5-mile) clifftop path runs between Praia da Marinha and Praia do Vale de Centeanes.
+It provides access to spectacular viewpoints and secluded coves that are completely inaccessible by car.
+It is widely considered one of the best ways to appreciate the region’s dramatic natural landscapes.

 Charming Algarve Towns